 Qualified from Nottingham Medical School in 2009.
 She was previously a Registrar (trainee GP) at Chilwell Meadows Surgery.

 Dr Thomas sees patients on a Tuesday, Wednesday and Friday.

-Dr Victoria Robinson MBBS MRCGP DRCOG DFSRH
+Dr Victoria Robinson MBBS MRCGP DRCOG DFSRH (female)

 Qualified from Newcastle University in 2011.
 She then returned to the East Midlands to complete her GP training and joined the practice in 2019.
 Her clinical interests include contraception, sexual health and children’s allergies.

-She sees patients on Tuesdays, Wednesdays and Fridays.
+Dr Robinson sees patients on Tuesdays, Wednesdays and Fridays.

 Rhian Schofield RGN is our senior practice nurse who is also qualified to prescribe some medication.
 She works closely with Julie Astle, Vickie Verhoeven and Sarah Coupe our other practice nurses, and together they offer a wide range of services including health advice, travel health, asthma and diabetic care, blood pressure and coronary heart disease monitoring, family planning and cervical smears, baby immunisations as well as other nursing tasks such as dressings.
 Appointments can be made at reception to see them.
 We need to know the reason for the appointment so we can allocate you the right amount of time you need with them.

 Sulvinder Samra MPharm